-This course is designed primarily for individuals who never had the opportunity to learn structural-wood-design basics in a university-level course, but are involved in design, plan review, construction, and inspection of wood buildings.
-The objectives of this course are a mastery of wood design basics and understanding of the many factors routinely used and required by the 2015 National Design Specification (NDS) for Wood Construction.
-In addition to presenting designs that are consistent with model code provisions, the instructors will discuss "good practice" when it may apply to worked examples.
-Three hours will be devoted to structural testing demonstrations at the Brooks Forest Products Research Center.
+This course is designed for individuals who never had the opportunity to learn wood design basics in a university-level course, but are involved in the design, construction, and inspection of wood buildings.
+The primary focus and objective of this course are a mastery of wood design basics and understanding of the many factors routinely used and required by the 2018 National Design Specification® (NDS®) for Wood Construction.

 For more specific information on course content, please contact Dr. Frank Woeste at (540) 951-0469, or e-mail: email@example.com

 Frank E. Woeste, P.E., Ph.D., is Professor Emeritus and Adjunct Professor of Sustainable Biomaterials, Virginia Tech (VT).
 Frank conducted wood engineering research and taught wood design courses throughout his 26-year tenure at VT.
 Frank, along with his colleagues at VT and Washington State University, have developed and presented continuing education programs for more than 30-years.
 He currently serves on the AF&PA/AWC Wood Design Standards Committee responsible for revisions to the national design standards such as NDS and WFCM.
 On a routine basis, Frank consults with the public, design professionals, contractors, building code officials on various aspects of engineered wood construction and residential construction, including decks and balconies. (e-mail: firstname.lastname@example.org)